Showing posts with label Muangkan United. Show all posts

 Warriors returned to their traditional home for the 2023-24 campaign as the side again cemented their status as Akarapong Pumwisat led the scoring.
 All this was while the out-of-town Lamphun Warriors Stadium neared completion and the ownership of the club changed hands as the previous incumbent upset the authorities through an online gambling expose.

 The stadium hosted the opening two home games of the 2024-25 season before the authorities impounded it as it was registered by the previous owner.
-Lamphun were forced to return to the 700th Anniversary Stadium up the road in Chiang Mai.
+Lamphun were forced to return to the 700th Anniversary Stadium up the road in Chiang Mai before returning to their splendid new venue.

 Lamphun Warriors FC will play in Thai League 1 in the 2024-25 season.